 While DelBene couldn’t say when Yammer features would appear in Microsoft’s Office 365 cloud-based applications or in SharePoint, he said that the cloud apps get updated quarterly, or even monthly in some cases.

 Yammer works with Apple Inc.’s iPhone and Google Inc.’s Android and that will continue under Microsoft, the companies said.
 The software gives companies a private way to help employees communicate.
-For example, supermarket chain Supervalu Inc. (SVU) uses it to let sales people talk and share ideas.
+For example, supermarket chain Supervalu Inc. (SVU:US) uses it to let sales people talk and share ideas.

 Sacks will become a vice president in the Office division.
 Yammer will keep its San Francisco office and employees, he said in an interview.